iaincollins/structured-data-api/README.md

 It comes with schemas for People, Places, Organizations, Events and Quotes and is easy to extend just by editing *JSON-schema* files in the `schemas` directory.

+API end-points, documentation, database storage, validation are all handled automatically - you just need to edit schemas and restart the sever for changes to take effect (no coding required, just a little configuration).

-It provides a simple system to generate API keys, with public read access and API keys being required to make changes (i.e. Creating, Updating and Deleting).
+It provides a simple system to generate API keys, with public read access and API keys being required to make changes (i.e. Creating, Updating and Deleting) and takes care of serving schemas, validation and exporting data as JSON-LD.

+The web front end looks like this: https://api.glitch.digital

-You are encouraged to fork and adapt this codebase to your own needs.
+You are encouraged to fork and adapt this codebase to your own needs!

 ## About this platform